cateroxl/Learning-Tracker/Study Log.md

 ### NOVEMBER

+**21 Nov**

+Removed some books according to the reviews.
+And determined which I should study.
+Decided that I have to study mathematics and some other topics through youtube.
+Some topics are better with a mentor.

+**20 Nov**

+Studied Practical Haskell.
+Wrote the weekly and daily schedule for my studies for the first batch.

 **19 NOV**
 I'm currently deciding on what foundations to study first while studying Haskell.
 I also started planning my first project.